CDCgov/nccdphp-ddt-kdss/CKDDatabase/PROD/README.md

 # PROD

-- [ ] Zip all required files for the KDSS Database PROD environment and prefix them with "KDSSDatabase_PROD".
+- [ ] Zip all required files for the KDSS Database PROD environment into a folder prefixed with "KDSSDatabase_PROD".
 - [ ] For any file containing a CREATE statement, add the GRANT permission at the end.
 - [ ] Ensure each script file includes a USE statement with the correct database at the top.
 - [ ] Prefix each script with a number indicating its execution order.